Diabetic Eye Disease

 Get Treatment Right Away

-Non-proliferative retinopathy is the early stage of the disease, when symptoms are rarely present.
+Non-proliferative retinopathy is the early stage of the disease, when symptoms are less pronounced.
+Unless there is leakage in the macula, you may not notice any vision changes.
 At this stage, the disease can be stopped or at least slowed down by careful control of your diabetes.
-By the time you have proliferative diabetic retinopathy, when the disease is fully developed, you may need medications, injections, laser surgery, or other procedures.
-In extreme cases, you may need to have the vitreous humor, the gel inside your eyes, removed and replaced with a synthetic oil.
+The advanced stage is called proliferative diabetic retinopathy.
+This is when new blood vessels have attempted to grow within the retina.
+In this stage, you may need medications, injections, laser surgery, or other procedures.

 Get Your Annual Eye Exam

 Everyone needs an annual eye exam, but this is especially important for those with diabetes.
-At Eye-Site of Boynton Beach, our optometrists can perform diabetic eye exams to look specifically for diabetes-related eye diseases.
-We have several treatment methods that can slow or eliminate diabetic eye diseases.
+At Eye-Site of Boynton Beach, our optometrists can perform diabetic eye exams to look specifically for diabetes-related eye changes.
 To learn more or to schedule an appointment, call us today.